 Elizabeth asked her husband to quit drugs, but he left her for a girl he met in rehab.
 “I was heartbroken for two lonely years.”
 When her husband went to jail, she had an affair, but then got dumped by the new guy.
 When he was released, he convinced her to move with him to Virginia.
 She got a job as a paralegal, but was fired when they found out she was a disbarred attorney.
 Not much later, she was diagnosed with degenerative disc disease and was prescribed drugs for the pain.
 “He was an addict and I was taking opiates.
 We decided to end it.
 I found an article describing why people commit suicide: family estrangement, fear of prosecution, loss of prestige, loss of job, no income, homelessness, depression, health problems.
 “We had that in spades, and I thought this would be a step of faith—go and join God and the angels, see my father again.”
 They tried and tried with heroin and alcohol, but every attempt failed.

 When her husband came to the Mission’s Men Shelter, the Women’s Shelter was full.
-With suicidal thoughts, she checked into a psychiatric hospital.
+With suicidal thoughts, Elizabeth checked into a psychiatric hospital.
 When she got out, a bed had opened for her, but she relapsed on opiates, overdosed, and had to leave.
 “I don’t know why I made that bad decision.
 I was embarrassed and mortified.
 I felt like I had failed in every area of my life including being homeless, if that’s possible.”

 They moved into a rented a room, but the homeowners were “vicious alcoholic hoarders.”
 Still, they lived in that toxic environment for five years.
 “I thought I wasn’t good enough to get the relationship with God that everyone else gets.”